Theodor Blum: Professional career

-Dr. Blum is recognized as a pioneer in the use of x-rays in dentistry.
+Blum is recognized as a pioneer in the use of X-rays in dentistry.
 In 1908 as a senior in dental school at the University of Pennsylvania he made his first presentation of a paper he wrote at a meeting of a dental student association at the university.
 It was entitled “Roentgen Rays in Dentistry.”
 The lecture was a failure since the audience refused to accept his ideas.
-In his conclusion he stated: “I predict that the day will come when every dentist will have an x-ray apparatus in his office.”
-However, at that time he had already experienced use of x-ray equipment, operated x-ray machines, developed x-ray films and observed the diagnostic possibilities.
-He was associated with two pioneers in x-ray use for dentistry, his brother Richard and Dr. M.L.
+In his conclusion he stated: “I predict that the day will come when every dentist will have an X-ray apparatus in his office.”
+However, at that time he had already experienced use of X-ray equipment, operated X-ray machines, developed X-ray films and observed the diagnostic possibilities.
+He was associated with two pioneers in X-ray use for dentistry, his brother Richard and M.L.
 Rhein who were respectively the second and third dentists in New York to use x-ray equipment starting in 1905.
-The x-rays that Dr. Blum made in his first years of practice have been called “unexcelled – equal to any taken today with much superior equipment,” and that he “could learn more from studying a dental x-ray than any other man in the world.”
+The X-rays that Blum made in his first years of practice have been called “unexcelled – equal to any taken today with much superior equipment,” and that he “could learn more from studying a dental X-ray than any other man in the world.”

-Perhaps Dr. Blum is best remembered and most often referenced with respect to his diagnosis of “radium jaw” in a patient that worked as a watch-dial painter in which radium was used to achieve a glow.
-The story is told in the book The Radium Girls (2016) which includes descriptions of Dr. Blum's role.
+Perhaps Blum is best remembered and most often referenced with respect to his diagnosis of “radium jaw” in a patient that worked as a watch-dial painter in which radium was used to achieve a glow.
+The story is told in the book The Radium Girls (2016) which includes descriptions of Blum's role.
 He reported his diagnosis as a footnote appended to a study of osteomyelitis that he wrote that was published in the Journal of the American Dental Association in September 1924.
-At a presentation of evidence gathered to demonstrate the existence of “radium (mesothorium) necrosis” by Dr. Frederick Ludwig Hoffman at the American Medical Association convention in May 1925 he stated that Dr. Blum's note was “the first and, as far as I know, the only reference to the disease in medical literature.”
+At a presentation of evidence gathered to demonstrate the existence of “radium (mesothorium) necrosis” by Frederick Ludwig Hoffman at the American Medical Association convention in May 1925 he stated that Blum's note was “the first and, as far as I know, the only reference to the disease in medical literature.”

-One of Dr. Blum's most notable services was as a founder and Secretary-Treasurer of The New York Institute of Clinical Oral Pathology.
+One of Blum's most notable services was as a founder and Secretary-Treasurer of The New York Institute of Clinical Oral Pathology.
 He met with five others in 1932 to incorporate this organization.
-After its first meeting in January 1933 Dr. Blum's medical laboratory was taken over by the Institute.
-The Institute was founded to provide the training needed in oral pathology.
-Over the years Dr. Blum with others gave courses attended by hundreds of oral surgeons, general dental practitioners, dental residents and interns.
+After its first meeting in January 1933 Blum's medical laboratory was taken over by the institute.
+The institute was founded to provide the training needed in oral pathology.
+Over the years Blum with others gave courses attended by hundreds of oral surgeons, general dental practitioners, dental residents and interns.
 He constantly taught two related ideas: that the quality of dental care must continually be raised and that the needs of the entire patient must be the focus of practice.
 He was active in the Institute until the end of his life.